edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Product_Certificate.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01012483
-Comments: A collection of data for a piece of written, printed or electronic matter that provides information or evidence about the product.
+rdfs:comment | A collection of data for a piece of written, printed or electronic matter that provides information or evidence about the product. edi3:cefactBusinessProcess | Traceability

 Properties: